dominichu93/dominichu93/README.md

 We're at an inflection point, our company is generating revenue, has strong customer demand and are scaling up our team and production to deliver a growing pipeline of deployments.

 We value high ownership and practical problem-solving.
-We value generalists who want to make real-world impact.
+We're looking for generalists who want to make real-world impact.
 If you're tired of SaaS, excited to build products that touch the physical world, and want to help influence the future of construction, apply below!

 ---